tallforasmurf/CHIP8IDE/readme.md

 In 1991, [Erik Bryntse](http://www.hpcalc.org/authors/312) extended Gustafsson's emulator with instructions for scrolling the screen and support for higher-resolution character sprites.
 This extension became known as Superchip, or SCHIP.
 This extended version is supported by CHIP8IDE.

-### <a name='ND'></a> Undocumented Instructions
+### <a name='ND'></a> Undocumented instructions

 There are three original sources of documentation for CHIP-8: the VIP manual, the BYTE article, and issue 1 of *VIPer*.
-All omit to mention three instructions which were supported by Weisenbecker's emulator code: shift-left, shift-right, and exclusive-or of machine registers.
+All omit to mention three instructions that were supported by Weisenbecker's emulator code: shift-left, shift-right, and exclusive-or of machine registers.

 It is impossible to know if that omission was intentional or a mistake.
 Perhaps the instructions were added in a last-minute update before the VIP shipped.

 At any rate, they were soon discovered by fans who reverse-engineered the 512-byte machine language emulator program out of curiosity.
 The first description of the added instructions appeared in [*VIPer* issue 2](http://www.mattmik.com/files/viper/Volume1Issue02.pdf) in a letter to the editor from Peter K. Morrison that describes the operation of the emulator.
 (The same issue has another analysis of the emulator code, with flowcharts.
 These were diligent hobbyists!)

-Morrison's letter correctly describes the operation of the SHR and SHL instructions: the value from the source register, V*s*, is shifted and the result is placed in the target register V*t* (`Vt = Vs<<1` and `Vt = Vs>>1`).
+Morrison's letter correctly describes the operation of the SHR and SHL instructions: the value from the source register, V*s*, is shifted one bit left or right and the result is placed in the target register V*t* (`Vt = Vs<<1` and `Vt = Vs>>1`).

 Somehow this became lost over time and an incorrect interpretation has propogated online which assumes that the value was shifted in-place (`Vs = Vs<<1` etc).
 This may have been because most programs that used the instructions *intended* for the shift to happen in-place, so they coded the same register number for V*t* and V*s* (e.g. `SL V5,V5`).
 At least two of the emulators I've looked at have this incorrect implementation, and CowGod's influential CHIP-8 Technical Reference also has it wrong.

 The correct interpretation of the shift instructions was clarified in a recent exchange at the [Yahoo VIP Group](https://groups.yahoo.com/neo/groups/rcacosmac/conversations/messages/328).

-## <a name='PY'></a> CHIP8IDE Design
+## <a name='PY'></a> CHIP8IDE design

 This app is written in Python 3 and uses the PyQt5 and Qt5.x packages for its user interface.
 All functions and global variables have PEP 484-style type hints and the program has been checked by the mypy type hint checker.